AbhilashJN/monitoro/README.md

     where queueConfigArray is an array of queue config objects of type
     ```json
     {
-        "name": <name of the bull queue>,
+        "name": "<name of the bull queue>",
-        "url": <url to the redis instance>
+        "url": "<url to the redis instance>"
     }
     ```
     For an example queueConfigArray check `server/devServer.js`